Taiwan-U.S. Policy Program

 - Minimum of three years of work experience in a think tank, government agency, or university

-- Individuals do not need to be specifically China/Taiwan or regional experts
+- Do not need to be specifically China/Taiwan or regional experts

 - Do not need to reside in Washington, D.C.

-- All participants must be U.S. citizens or permanent U.S. residents
+- Must be a U.S. citizen or permanent U.S. resident

 - Regrettably, we cannot accept applications from active duty military or individuals currently employed by the U.S. Government.